FRBNY-DSGE/DSGE.jl/README.md

 Model990 subspecifications are initialized by overwriting initial parameter definitions before the model object is fully constructed.
-This happens via a call to `initialize_subspec` in the `Model990` constructor.
+This happens via a call to `init_subspec` in the `Model990` constructor.
 (Clearly, an identical protocol should be followed for new model types as well.)